 First, I had no idea how to create any systems specific to client processes, customer service, or client program delivery.
-Second, I had zero understanding about how to market and sell anything.
-As you can imagine my first two years in business were utter failures to say the least.
+Second, I had zero understanding of how to market and sell anything.
+As you can imagine, my first two years in business were utter failures, to say the least.

-After a painful year and a half and mounting debt I had to ask the Chiropractor to release me from our office space rental agreement.
-I couldn’t afford to pay for a clinic space where I only saw a couple clients per month despite her assurances she would refer me clients.
+After a painful year and a half and mounting debt, I had to ask the Chiropractor to release me from our office space rental agreement.
+I couldn’t afford to pay for a clinic space where I only saw a couple of clients per month despite her assurances she would refer clients to me.

 Accepting The Responsibility To Live My Life On My Own Terms

-Returning to the Women’s Fitness Clubs of Canada to oversee their three clubs nutrition department helped me to frame my understanding of the major hurdles I had experienced when I tried to build my private practice.
+Returning to the Women’s Fitness Clubs of Canada to oversee their three clubs’ nutrition departments helped me to frame my understanding of the major hurdles I had experienced when I tried to build my private practice.

 I learned sales.
 I learned how to create packages.
-I learned how to create scripts, templates, systems and what exceptional customer service was.
+I learned how to create scripts, templates, systems, and what exceptional customer service looked like.
 I got my entrepreneurial chops working as an independent contractor for that company.

 Then I started to feel like my business wasn’t my own.
 I had to deliver weekly sales quotas and complete my weekly lead tracking sheets.
 I had to explain my decisions and answer to someone else.
 I felt conflicted because I couldn’t follow my instincts and my heart when handling clients… I was playing by someone else’s rules.